Xamariners/Full-Stack-Developer-Course/CAPSTONE 10 - Xamarin with Azure Services/PROJECT/README.md

 ...
 ```

-Retrieve the User's location Weather data using the REST API endpoint, ```https://wedra.azurewebsites.net/api/``` hosted in Azure for you.
+You need to retrieve the User's location Weather data using the REST API endpoint, ```https://wedra.azurewebsites.net/api/``` hosted in Azure for you.
 You may use the RestClient to consume the REST API calls.
 We have already included the Model classes required in the Starter project.
 Below shows how to use the API along with the RestClient, which you can directly use in your own project.

 First execute the location search endpoint, ```/api/location/search``` to retrieve the Weather location data using the ```Latitude``` and ```Longitude``` values you retrieved from the Geolocation API.
 ```csharp